 The Domain Name Service maps hostnames and IP addresses to one another.
 You must have solid control of your DNS to successfully run email.
 Domains publish their MTAs in DNS, and many of email’s ancillary security protocols provide their information in DNS.

 This raises the question of DNS security.
 Like email, DNS was created when the Internet was largely a private network.
 Also like email, security was integrated afterwards.
-DNS Security Extensions (DNSSEC) are today’s standard for securing DNS, but have not yet been widely deployed.p
+DNS Security Extensions (DNSSEC) are today’s standard for maintaining the integrity and authenticity of DNS information, but have not yet been widely deployed.

 Every domain that receives email should publish a Mail Exchanger (MX) record in DNS, telling remote MTAs the hostnames of the domain’s own receiving MTAs.
 You’ll need additional DNS records for each protocol you deploy.